Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

-In the rest of this paper, we make the following assumption that each node can communicate with its neighbors, which is common in distributed optimization. \begin{assumption} Each node $\alpha$ can communicate with its neighbor nodes $\beta\in\NN^\alpha$. \end{assumption}
+In the rest of this paper, we make the following assumption that each node can communicate with its neighbors and the network topology is unchanged during optimization.
+These assumptions are common in distributed PGO \cite{choudhary2017distributed,tian2019distributed,tron2014distributed,eric2020geod}. \begin{assumption} Each node $\alpha$ can communicate with its neighbors $\beta\in\NN^\alpha$ and the network topology is fixed. \end{assumption}